Enhancing repository-level software repair via repository-aware knowledge graphs: Introduction

 \section{Introduction}

-Large Language Models (LLMs) have demonstrated remarkable coding capabilities in code generation and repair tasks~\cite{liu2023program,liu2020efficiency,zhu2024grammart5,lyu2024automatic,parasaram2024factselectionproblemllmbased,luo2024finetuningllmsmeetsdata}.
-The emergence of repository-level repair benchmarks like SWE-bench~\cite{jimenez2024swebench} highlights a fundamental challenge: localizing bugs in large-scale codebases where code modifications require comprehending relationships across multiple files and functions~\cite{liu2024your,chen2024coder}.
-For instance, a repository in SWE-bench contains over 2,750 Python files with over 27,000 functions~\cite{jimenez2024swebench}.
-Recent studies have shown that LLM-based program repair approaches struggle with precise bug localization due to context length limitations and deteriorated inference efficiency and accuracy with extended inputs~\cite{yu2025orcaloca}, making them face significant challenges in repository-level repair~\cite{jimenez2024swebench}.
+Large Language Models (LLMs) have demonstrated remarkable coding capabilities in code generation and repair tasks~\cite{liu2023program,liu2020efficiency,zhu2024grammart5,lyu2024automatic,parasaram2024factselectionproblemllmbased,yang2025survey}.
+To evaluate capabilities at a realistic scale, SWE-bench benchmark compiles 2,294 issues with corresponding codebases and test suites from 12 Python repositories~\cite{jimenez2024swebench}.
+Because running the full benchmark is resource-intensive, the authors also released SWE-bench Lite, a curated subset of 300 tasks that maintains the original difficulty while reducing compute costs.
+As a result, SWE-bench Lite has become the most widely used benchmark for repository-level repair tasks~\cite{xia2024agentless,wang2024openhandsopenplatformai, patchkitty,orwall2024moatless}.
+Recent research on these benchmarks shows that the biggest challenge for LLM-based repair is to precisely pinpoint one or a few buggy functions hidden among a repository including thousands of files and more functions~\cite{yu2025orcaloca,jimenez2024swebench}.
+Imprecise fault location propagates to patch generation and depresses end-to-end repair accuracy.

 To address these repository-level repair challenges, researchers have explored two main categories of approaches: agentic~\cite{gautam2024supercoder2,yang2024sweagent,wang2024openhandsopenplatformai,koduai,composio} and procedural~\cite{orwall2024moatless,xia2024agentless,li2025patchpilot}.
 Agentic approaches equip LLMs with various tools for autonomous planning and execution through multiple specialized agents, but lack interpretable reasoning and controlled decision planning.
 Procedural approaches mitigate these issues through expert-designed workflows, offering more precise and interpretable processes~\cite{xia2024agentless,orwall2024moatless}.
-However, both approaches rely on text-based LLM analysis, which faces inherent semantic ambiguities where syntactically similar terms have distinct meanings in different contexts~\cite{zhang2024autocoderover,chen2024coder}.
-This issue already occurs frequently when existing procedural approaches focus on single-location contexts alone~\cite{xia2024agentless}.
-In practice, accurate patch generation often requires contextual information from multiple functions and files.
-Consequently, the existing approaches still face three major limitations:
+A central bottleneck of procedural approaches is the selection of candidate locations provided to the patch generation.
+Systems such as Agentless~\cite{xia2024agentless} pass only one file location per repair; if that prediction is wrong, the repair often fails.
+Supplying more candidates improves recall but inflates context, increases cost, and raises hallucination risk for long inputs, which degrades patch accuracy~\cite{zhang2025llm}.
+Consequently, the existing approaches still face two major limitations: